meganz/sdk/examples/megacmd/README.md

 `mega-help` will list all these commands (you will need to prepend "mega-") You can obtain further info with `mega-command --help`

+Those commands will have an output value != 0 in case of failure.
+See `megacmd.h` to view the existing error codes.

 ### Autocompletion:

 MegaCMD features autocompletion in both interactive and non-interactive (only for bash) mode.
 It will help completing both local and remote (Mega Cloud) files, flags for commands, values for flags/access levels, even contacts.